fundevme/SoloDev-Studio/README.md

 bar were links back to the cover; they are plain labels now, so a stray tap at the top of the screen cannot interrupt what you were doing.
 The cover is still one tap away — **All tools** in the drawer, or **Switch tool…** in the top bar.
+(3.1.4 later made the logo lead to the current tool's Home instead.)

 **Small text fix:** the action guide's frame-data cards read "3–8 fr", "2–4 fr" and so on; they now say **frames**, spelled out.